Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Discussion

 \section{Discussion}

-\subsection{Differences Between Embedding Principle in Width and in Depth}
+\subsection{Differences between Embedding Principle in Width and in Depth}

-Our work is inspired by the embedding principle in width~\citep{zhang2021embedding} and for the first time addresses the embedding relation in depth for DNNs.
-Though our critical lifting operator shares the same spirit of the critical embedding operator in~\citet{zhang2021embedding}, there are several distinctions listed as follows.
+Our work draws inspiration from the embedding principle in width~\cite{zhang2021embedding}, but, for the first time, addresses the embedding relation in depth for DNNs.
+Though our depth-based critical lifting operator shares the same spirit with the width-based critical embedding operator in~\cite{zhang2021embedding}, it is important to note several key distinctions, as follows:

-(i) \textbf{The target NN.} The critical lifting maps to the parameter space of a deeper NN whereas the critical embedding maps to the parameter space of a wider NN.
+(i) \textbf{The target NN.} The depth-based critical lifting maps to the parameter space of a deeper NN whereas the width-based critical embedding maps to the parameter space of a wider NN.

-(ii) \textbf{The requirement for activation function.} The critical lifting requires a layer linearization condition, which can be satisfied for any activation with a non-constant linear segment, e.g., ReLU, leaky-ReLU and ELU, and approximately satisfied for general smooth activations, e.g., sigmoid, tanh and gelu.
-However, the critical embedding works for general activation function.
+(ii) \textbf{The requirement for the activation function.} The depth-based critical lifting requires a layer linearization condition, which can be satisfied for any activation with a non-constant linear segment, such as ReLU, leaky-ReLU, and ELU, and can be approximately satisfied for general smooth activations, including sigmoid, tanh, and gelu.
+On the other hand, the width-based critical embedding works for any activation function.

-(iii) \textbf{The type of mapping.} The critical lifting is a set-valued function which maps any parameter vector to a manifold, whereas the critical embedding is a vector-valued function.
+(iii) \textbf{The type of mapping.} The depth-based critical lifting is a set-valued function which maps any parameter vector to a manifold, whereas the width-based critical embedding is a vector-valued function.

-(iv) \textbf{The output preserving property.} The critical lifting preserves the DNN outputs at the training dataset, whereas the critical embedding preserves the DNN output function over the whole input domain.
+(iv) \textbf{The output preserving property.} The depth-based critical lifting preserves the DNN outputs at the training dataset, whereas the width-based critical embedding preserves the DNN output function over the entire input domain.

-(v) \textbf{The data dependency.} The critical lifting is data-dependent, whereas the embedding operator is independent on data.
-For critical lifting, we prove that more data leads to reduced lifted manifolds in Prop.~\ref{thm:data-depen}.
-In contrast, the critical embedding is data-independent.
+(v) \textbf{The data dependency.} The depth-based critical lifting is data-dependent, whereas the width-based embedding operator is independent on data.
+For depth-based critical lifting, we prove that more data leads to reduced lifted manifolds in Prop.~\ref{thm:data-depen}, whereas the width-based critical embedding is data-independent.

-The key distinctions (iii)-(v) originate from the intrinsically different expressiveness between adding width and adding depth of a DNN, i.e., the function space of a narrow NN is strictly a subset of the function space of any wider NN (see \citet{fukumizu2019semi,zhang2021embedding}) whereas a similar (embedding) relation about the expressiveness can only be expected in the sense of approximation in general regarding shallow and deeper NNs.
+The key distinctions (iii)-(v) stem from the intrinsic differences in expressiveness when adding width versus depth to a DNN.
+Specifically, the function space of a narrow NN is strictly a subset of the function space of any wider NN, as referenced in \cite{fukumizu2019semi,zhang2021embedding}.
+However, a similar (embedding) relation regarding the expressiveness can generally only be expected in the sense of approximation when comparing shallower and deeper NNs.

-\subsection{Other Network Architectures}
+\subsection{Other network architectures}